University of Wisconsin–Eau Claire: Academics

-Reputation and rankings
+Rankings

-For 2022, U.S. News & World Report ranked UW-Eau Claire 41st among regional universities in the Midwest out of 157 public and private colleges ranked.
-U.S. News has ranked Eau Claire among the top ten regional public institutions in the Midwest, and in the top third of public and private Midwestern regional universities every year since 1995.
+In the 2025 U.S. News & World Report college rankings, the University of Wisconsin–Eau Claire was ranked 20th out of 165 regional master's universities in the Midwest.
+U.S. News has ranked Eau Claire among the top ten regional public institutions in the Midwest and in the top third of public and private Midwestern regional universities every year since 1995.

-University Honors Program
+Honors program

-The University Honors Program’s goal is to create opportunities that will help students develop intellectually, personally, and professionally.
+The University Honors Program's goal is to create opportunities that will help students develop intellectually, personally, and professionally.
 First-semester students are invited into the program based on ACT scores, SAT scores, and their academic standing in high school, and if students do not meet the requirements for an automatic invitation, they can request to be accepted through a holistic review process.
 To graduate with Honors, students must complete both first-year and senior Honors Seminars, 24 credits of any combination of Honors colloquia and Honors electives (at least two of which must be 300-level or higher), and attain a total and resident GPA of 3.5 or higher upon graduation.
 Students can also earn credit towards their 24 required Honors credits through mentoring in Honors, Honors contracts, and departmental honors.
 Honors courses count toward graduation requirements for general education, major and/or university requirements.
 Honors colloquia are interdisciplinary courses that encourage students to make connections across disciplines and sample knowledge outside their major while engaging in discussions with their classmates.
 A few activities within the Honors Program include the Hanging with Honors discussion series and group dinners in the Honors Living Learning Community.

-Special Collections and Archives
+Special collections and archives

 The Special Collections and Archives at the University of Wisconsin–Eau Claire houses the official and unofficial records of the university from its founding to the present.
 It also holds one of the nation's largest collections of jazz, which includes more than 1000 charts and 1000 recordings of artists such as Woody Herman, Sammy Nestico, Count Basie, Stan Kenton, Benny Goodman and Henry Mancini.
 Several of the charts and recordings are signed and unique.

 The UW-Eau Claire Archives is a member of the Area Research Center Network of the Wisconsin Historical Society, serving Buffalo, Chippewa, Clark, Eau Claire, Rusk and Taylor counties, and holds manuscripts and records pertaining to those counties.